 The proof of the pudding is in the eating.
 If we don’t make mistakes, we can’t improve.
 Not every organisation develops in the way in which it had hoped.
 Not every project is a success.
 We know only too well how difficult it is to become a truly ‘learning organisation’, one where mistakes are allowed and seen as opportunities.
 As difficult as it may be, we want to be an organisation that is ready to learn.

-We see ourselves as a learning foundation.
-But if one wants to improve, one has to identify weaknesses and development potential.
-For this reason, we decided to conduct a partner survey in 2019, as this can help to understand the perception of our own funding practice and methodology from the outside, strengthen trust and identify needs.
+We see ourselves as a learning organization.
+But if you want to continuously improve, you need a "reality check" every now and then and a critical look at your own performance.
+For this reason, we have decided to conduct a partner survey at regular intervals, as this can help us understand the external perception of our own grantmaking practice and methodology, strengthen trust and identify changing needs.
+To date, we have had an external service provider conduct two surveys: the first in 2019, the second in 2022.

-The survey of our funding partners should not only serve to reflect on our role as a foundation and to optimize our own way of working.
-It also aimed to send a signal to our partners that their opinion counts.
-Last but not least, we also want to set an example for cooperation based on partnership in the sector.
+The regular survey of our grantees not only serves to reflect on our role as a foundation and to optimize our own way of working.
+It also intends to send a signal to our partners that their opinion counts.
+Last but not least, we also want to set an example for cooperation based on partnership.

 In 2019, the Schöpflin Foundation conducted a partner survey to review its own funding strategy and methodology after four years of funding activity.
 For the partner survey, 82 current and former funding partners as well as "critical friends" were contacted, more than 80% of whom participated.
 We commissioned an external service provider, Wider Sense GmbH, to carry out the survey.
 This was to ensure that all information remained completely anonymous.